zng-ui/zng/crates/zng/README.md

 Not enabled by default, but enabled by `feature="test_util"`.

 #### `"single_instance"`
-Allow single app-process instance mode.
+Enables single app-process instance mode.

-Note that `zng::app::single_instance()` must be called to enable single instance mode.
+Builds with this feature only allow one app-process, subsequent attempts to spawn the app redirect to the running app-process.

 #### `"crash_handler"`
 Allow app-process crash handler.